 Our Vietnamese mom makes kick butt dish of garlic mustard greens, so this dish takes on her basic grilled shrimp salad recipe.
 We quickly sauteed the stems of the greens with some sesame oil and garlic.
 Once the stems began to soften, we quickly took the pan off the heat and added the mustard leaves and allowed to existing heat from the pan to wilt and cook the leaves.
 The shrimp was grilled on the pan with a little butter and garlic just until tender.
 The whole dish was then topped with a very simple nuoc cham (fish sauce dressing/dip).
 This dressing ties in the slightly bitter flavors of the mustard greens with the sweet shrimp very nicely!

 Grilled Shrimp & Mustard Green Salad Recipe

-- Coat hot pan with the 1 T grapeseed oil and 1 T butter and 2 cloves of crushed garlic.
-On medium-high heat, quickly cook shrimp till tender (about 30 seconds of each side).
-Remove from pan.
+Heat a skillet over medium-high heat.
+Add oil and garlic.
+Add shrimp and cook shrimp until tender (about 30 seconds of each side).
 Season with fresh cracked pepper and a dash of sea salt.